JCruiz15/GHOPI/README.md

 #### Port

-In the .env variables it will also be necesary to indicate the port on which you will expose the app using the keyword **PORT**, as shown in [.env.template](.env.template).
+In the .env variables it will also be necesary to indicate the port on which you will expose the app using the keyword `PORT`, as shown in [.env.template](.env.template).

+By default the port will be `8080`.

+#### URL Paths

+In some cases you will need to deploy the APP somewhere different from the root site ("*https://your-webpage/*").
+An environment variable has been created with this purpose.
+Using the keyword `URL_SUBPATH`, you may use the subpath needed.
+If you do not need a subpath and want to use the root path, give this variable an empty value or leave it by default.
+This shall be seen in the [.env.template](.env.template).

+By default the subpath is empty, so the app will use the root path.

 ## Work in progress